 For me, quality is about the characteristics of the piece when it was made, while condition is its present state of cleanliness and repair that can be improved through restoration.

-To me, quality derives from the details in the materials and finish of a pan that speak to the deliberate choices by its maker to extra time and expense in its making.
+To me, quality derives from the details in the materials and finish of a pan that speak to the deliberate choices by its maker to take extra time and expense in its making.

 In my opinion, look for pans with these signs of quality: